utkarshgupta22/LGMVIP-WebDev/README.md

 # LGMVIP-WebDev

-# Task 1 - A single page WebPage
+# Task 1 - A single page Website

 > This task is to determine your understanding of HTML, CSS and Javascript skills along.